maxdup/koth_product/README.md

 The recommended parameters for vrad.exe are: -both -final -StaticPropLighting -StaticPropPolys -TextureShadows

 ## Philosophy
 This Project aims to polish and maintain Valve's koth_viaduct with an emphasis on balance and performance.
 We are looking for the best gameplay possible while, of course, staying true to the original.
 In short, making a classic map one of the most robust levels.
+It is meant to be strictly better in every format, uniting everyone from 4v4, 6v6, highlander and pud

 ## Contributing
 If you have changes that fit the project's philosopy, send a pull request our way and we'll review the changes and maybe eventually release a new version.